 Watch the video below to obtain some insights into the customer onboarding process and make clients stay with your brand.

-In this article, we’ll explore the importance of customer onboarding and get to know the process.
-Then, we’ll review the metrics, explore some best practices and examples to grab some inspiration.
+In this article, we’ll explore the importance of customer onboarding and get to know its implementation process.
+Then, we’ll review the metrics and explore some best practices and examples to grab some inspiration.

 Why is customer onboarding important?

-The onboarding process is important since it’s a touchpoint for establishing good relationships with new customers and encouraging them to stay with a company.
-An excellent onboarding can bring improved customer retention, increased customer lifetime value, and turn new customers into raving fans.
+The onboarding process is crucial since it’s a touchpoint for establishing good relationships with new customers and encouraging them to stay with a company.
+An excellent onboarding can improve customer retention, increase customer lifetime value, and turn new customers into raving fans.

 The first impression of using a product is fundamental.
-At this moment clients decide whether this option suits them, whether it is clear or easy enough, and, most importantly, what value a certain product gives.
+At this moment, clients decide whether this option suits them, whether it is straightforward or easy enough, and, most importantly, what value this product gives them.
 According to Wyzowl, approximately 90% of customers say that companies should put more effort into onboarding new clients.
-This is because, during the process, a company educates new users or clients on how to use a product, provides them with onboarding content, and leads them through the post-purchase stage.
+A company can educate new users or clients on how to use a product, provide them with onboarding content, and lead them through the post-purchase stage during the process.

-To put it simply, a company that wants to retain customers, turn them into loyal clients and grow, should create a thought-out onboarding strategy.
-So, if you are interested in how to do it perfectly, let’s jump into the process and the necessary steps.
+To put it simply, a company that wants to retain customers and turn them into loyal clients should create a well-thought-out onboarding strategy.
+If you are interested in doing it perfectly, let’s jump into the process and the necessary steps.

 - Ensure you know your new clients

-- Think of the perfect onboarding strategy that fits your business
+- Think of a perfect onboarding strategy that fits your business

 - Develop suitable tactics